HER2 Positive Breast Cancer Treatment Options

 Treatment for HER2 positive breast cancer is advancing every day.
 Several new medications that also target the HER2 protein are being tested in clinical trials.
 Moffitt has been designated as a Comprehensive Cancer Center by the National Cancer Institute, an achievement that speaks directly to our dedication to advancing cancer research and treatment.
 Through our robust clinical trials program, eligible patients have the opportunity to benefit from the latest breakthroughs in treatment before they are made available elsewhere.

 To speak with a Moffitt physician about your HER2 positive breast cancer treatment options, request a consultation by completing a new patient registration form online or calling 1-888-663-3488.
-Your cancer diagnosis is our top priority, so we’ll connect you with a cancer expert within one day.
+Your cancer diagnosis is our top priority, so we’ll connect you with a cancer expert as soon as possible.
 You don’t need a referral to visit Moffitt.